tnizam/Eevee-Jump/README.md

 - Day 2: Creating the running platform and adding the tokens onto the board.
 Trying to collect the tokens at hit and increase the correct number count.

-- Day 3: finish game aspects (restart, pause, stop, start)
+- Day 3: finish game aspects

 - Day 4: Create and additional characters/images and background images for game.